Frequently Asked Questions

 The only pre-requisite is a Bachelor’s Degree.
 However, certain candidates may be given a conditional acceptance and required to take a course(s) in microeconomics, calculus, or financial accounting prior to starting MBA studies.
 If you feel as though you’re missing a quantitative background from your undergraduate years or want to bolster your quant ability, you may want to take a microeconomics or a calculus course.

 MIT Sloan asks for my calculus grade in college.
-I took a series of calculus classes back then, so which grade should I report on the application?
+I took a series of calculus classes in college, so which grade should I report on the application?

 You should report your Calculus I grade.
-If you advanced out of this course, write in "AP" as the grade.
+If taken in high school for Advanced Placement credit, please write "AP" as the grade.

 I have taken an economics course but not microeconomics.
 Can I report this grade where it asks for a microeconomics class?